Frequently Asked Questions

 Most frequent questions and answers

 If the bike is available on our website we have stock and are able to make delivery.
-We can deliver the next day (Mon-Fri) for orders placed before 3:30pm.
+We can deliver Monday to Friday.
 Saturday delivery can be arranged upon request and will incur an additional charge. (see ‘Where Can My Electric Bike Be Delivered’ FAQ for more info).

 Max rider weight is 100kg (15.5 stone) for the mini and the full size bicycle can take a further 20kg (3 stone on the rear panniers and some weight on the front handlebars.